Seeing your cat throw up right after using the litter box can be alarming.

 3. Inflammatory Bowel Disease

-Cats often develop chronic inflammation in their digestive tract for various reasons, known as Inflammatory Bowel Disease (IBD).
+Cats often develop chronic inflammation of the digestive tract for various reasons, a condition known as Inflammatory Bowel Disease (IBD).
 This condition results in vomiting, stomach pain, and frequent diarrhea.

 In such cases, vomiting strains their small stomach muscles, and you may notice them in pain or exhibiting abnormal behavior.